 This course provides an introduction to college level physics.
-The curriculum includes motion in one and two dimensions, forces, energy and momentum, rotational motion and torque, oscillation and waves, electrostatics, and DC circuits.
+The curriculum includes motion in one and two dimensions, forces, energy and momentum, rotational motion and torque.
 There are rigorous mathematical and laboratory components, preparing students for the Advanced Placement Physics 1 Exam.